wonkodv/hanstool/README.md

 *   Script loader, which executes python scripts in which you define commands.
 *   One global Namespace in which the scripts and commands are exected in, for less typing
 *   Completion for Commands, their arguments, and simple python expressions or statements
-*   Frontends: They ask the user for input, offer completion and offer a few functions to the commands.
+*   Frontends: They ask the user for input, offer completion, show messages and can be controlled by commands.
+*   Utillity functions.
-*   Platform aware functions. depending on the executing os, a different set of functions is made available in the Namespace.
+    Depending on the executing os, a different set of functions is made available.
 For example in windows, there is the `MessageBox` function, taken right out of user32.dll, under linux, there isnt.
     There is a set of functions to simulate user input like moving the mouse, or Keystrokes.
 In (another) Minilanguage, you can specify those inputs easily.

-[^1]: I Once wrote a Shell script to do some things when i start my computer,
-    e.g. start music, open firefox, mail and 3 terminals I called this script `as` instead of `auto_start`, so I would not have to type as much because I'm lazy.
-After some weeks, I had to compile something and it didnt work, but music started to play and 3 terminals opend. `gcc` invokes the assmebler which is called `as` because many people before me where just as lazy.
-Now I like clean namespaces.

 Command
 -----